ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 @import 'components/random-blog-btn';
 ```

 These Sass files are then transpiled into normal CSS and imported into the page using my custom `load-assets` [partial](https://gohugo.io/functions/partials/include/) that allows me to just input a list of assets, and have the partial automatically generate the HTML imports.
-For example, here's the code that the blog page uses.
+For example, here's the code that the posts page uses.

 ```go-html-template
 {{ define "resources" }}